Glebe School of Arts and Literary Institute

 However, as in the past, financial troubles again beset the organisation, which defaulted on its loan from AMP in 1929.
 The school was forced to sell part of the land at Glebe to avoid losing possession altogether.
 With money always an issue, the school was again in trouble in 1933, this time with the courts.
 In April that year, the secretary James Knight was fined £5 for allowing the use of a fruit machine, an early form of poker machine, within the school.
 The fruit machine was located in the billiard room, and although only available to members, was an illegal gaming machine.
 A more conventional way to raise money was proposed in 1948 – renting of part of the building to a private company.

 In 1949 Glebe Municipality was amalgamated into the City of Sydney and it was proposed that the former Glebe Town Hall be converted into a suburban branch library.
-The City Council, along with other municipal councils in New South Wales, was actively taking responsibility for free libraries within its council boundaries, following the passing of the Public Library Act in 1944.
+The City Council, along with other municipal councils in New South Wales, was actively taking responsibility for free libraries within its council boundaries, following the proclamation of the Library Act in 1944.
 In July 1950, Alderman Stanley raised the possibility of acquiring the Glebe School of Arts building for the library and the city librarian was sent out to inspect the building.
 The librarian advised against the proposal, stating that it would be more expensive to convert the building than to build a new library.

 Despite this setback, the proposal to acquire the School of Arts remained on the council agenda, and in October 1953 the Trustees of the Glebe School of Arts and Literary Institute approached the City of Sydney.
 The trustees proposed that they hand over their library and building to the City for the establishment of a branch library.
 Due to the central location of the building in the suburb and the size of the collection, the City of Sydney agreed to the transfer, which was effected in October 1954, signalling the official and final end of the Glebe School of Arts.